-• Consultants will only be reimbursed for actual airfare (commercial), parking, taxi, hotel, rental car (economy) expenses during travel time.
+- Consultants will only be reimbursed for actual airfare (commercial), parking, taxi, hotel, rental car (economy) expenses during travel time.
 The Consultant is responsible for submitting a receipt for all reimbursable services.
-Receipts not present will not be reimbursed.

-• Travel reimbursement must be submitted within 30 days of the date in which services were rendered using the AKAIMS billing module.
+Receipts not present will not be reimbursed. - Travel reimbursement must be submitted within 30 days of the date in which services were rendered.
 Except when good cause for delay is shown and approved by the Program Manager, DOH will not pay for services unless the Consultant submits a claim within 30 days.